 Impact

-Impact investments are made with the intention of generating a competitive financial return while realizing measurable positive environmental and social benefits.
-Since 1999, we have invested approximately $15 billion in impact and ESG initiatives nationwide on behalf of our clients.
+Impact investments are made with the intention to generate positive, measurable environmental and/or social impact alongside a financial return.
+Since 1999, we have invested approximately $16.3 billion in impact initiatives nationwide on behalf of our clients.

-We believe a fully integrated portfolio, one that includes impact and environmental, social and governance (ESG) factors, can deliver strong financial performance while simultaneously having positive long-term economic and sustainable outcomes.
-We provide impact and ESG investing solutions coupled with customized reporting to clients on the positive impact outcomes of their investments.
+We believe a fully integrated impact portfolio can deliver strong financial performance while having positive long-term environmental and/or social outcomes.
+We provide impact investing solutions coupled with customized reporting to clients on the positive impact outcomes of their investments.
 Within our fixed income portfolios, clients can direct their capital to specific geographies, impact themes, or impact initiatives

 About